kirubhel/Social_pay_latest/Backend/checkout.readme.md

 1. **Create Checkout**: Call the creation endpoint to get a `payment_url`
 2. **Redirect Customer**: Send customer to the `payment_url`
-3. **Customer Pays**: Customer completes payment on Social Pay's secure page
+3. **Customer Pays**: Customer completes payment on SocialPay's secure page
 4. **Automatic Redirect**: Customer is automatically redirected to your success/failed URL
 5. **Webhook Notification**: You receive payment status via webhook (if configured)